Saaho Pre-release Business: Area-wise Break-up Of The Prabhas Movie!

 Other Regions

 Saaho has done a huge pre-release business in places outside AP/TS regions as well.
 The film has done a business of Rs 28 crore in Karnataka regions.
-At the same time, the Prabhas starrer has done an astonishing business of Rs 120 crore from the Northern Parts of India, which is again a new record.
+At the same time, the Prabhas starrer has done an astonishing business of Rs 120 crore from the Northern parts of India, which is again a new record.
 Take a look at the complete break-up here.

 North: Rs 120 crore